Case Studies

 Mahnoor, Enterprise Challenge

 Flies on rotting food are generally considered a pest and a health hazard.
-But fifteen-year-old Mahnoor has found an ingenious way to harness the power of fly larvae and food waste to create new products.
+But Mahnoor has found an ingenious way to harness the power of fly larvae and food waste to create new products.

-Appalled at the food waste she had seen in the local market, where heaps of discarded fruit and vegetables were left to rot, Mahnoor came up with a business idea to tackle the problem.
+Appalled at the waste she had seen in the local market, where heaps of discarded fruit and vegetables were left to rot, Mahnoor came up with a business idea to tackle the problem.

 Mahnoor’s fledgeling enterprise sees her using food waste to feed black soldier fly larvae.
 Alongside selling the larvae from her colony as organic chicken feed, she is also experimenting with a bio-tech procedure to extract chitosan powder from their cocoons.

 Chitosan is a valuable polymer that is widely used in a range of industries including pharmaceuticals and cosmetics, and the market is growing fast.
-Mahnoor explains that chitosan is not currently available in powder form in Pakistan, so her concept is genuinely groundbreaking.

 Mahnoor’s idea aims to use food waste productively to generate new sustainable income streams.
 But it is not only her idea that is inspiring, it is the way she has determinedly battled against discouragement and prejudice to bring it to fruition.